 Bear Mountain Boats expanded into a new area when they started construction of a 30′ launch.
 This boat would be powered by a 5 kw motor and would achieve speeds of 6 knots.
 Moores knew that the displacement and speed of this boat meant the potential impact loads from accidental beaching and flotsam would be much more severe than with his lightweight canoes.
 Instead of just overbuilding the boat, Ted used composite materials to optimize its strength with only a minimal increase in weight.

-Since Ted Moores has been a long time WEST SYSTEM® Epoxy customer, he was well aware of our material testing capability.
+Since Ted Moores has been a long-time WEST SYSTEM® Epoxy customer, he was well aware of our material testing capability.
 When he contacted us he had already decided on the wood species, White Cedar, and thickness, ¾”, but had not determined the amount and orientation of the fiberglass sheathing.
 He knew that the amount of fiberglass would play a significant role in the boat’s impact performance.
-We suggested using our Hydromat Test (see Epoxyworks 14) in combination with an impact test to evaluate the effect of damage on a variety of laminate combinations.
+We suggested using our Hydromat Test in combination with an impact test to evaluate the effect of damage on a variety of laminate combinations.

 At first glance, the results seem to indicate that more layers of fiberglass help retain stiffness after an impact, but when fiber orientation is considered, the impact performance can be improved without increasing weight.
 In Figure 2, the increase in deflection when compared to weight is generally lower when the sheathing consists of 45° oriented fibers.
 Even though the panels are in the shape of a square, the fiber orientation had a significant effect due to the grain direction of the wood strips.

-This series of panels was ideal for this test.
-All panels had the same wood strips, the same type of fiberglass fabric, and all were laminated in the same shop.
+This series of panels was ideal for testing for damage tolerance.
+All panels had the same wood strips, and the same type of fiberglass fabric, and all were laminated in the same shop.
 The variables were the number of layers and fiber orientation.
-Thanks to Ted’s excellent craftsmanship and a well-designed test, we were able to offer Bear Mountain Boats data that was helpful during the construction of this boat.
-Hopefully other WEST SYSTEM users will also take advantage of this information.
+Thanks to Ted’s excellent craftsmanship and a well-designed test, we were able to offer Bear Mountain Boat’s data that was helpful during the construction of this boat.
+Hopefully, other WEST SYSTEM users will also take advantage of this information.